huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: map.setMetatileLayerType(metatileId, layerType)

    Sets the layer type for the specified metatile. ``0``: Middle/Top, ``1``: Bottom/Middle, ``2``: Bottom/Top.

+   **Warning:** This function writes directly to the tileset.
+There is no undo for this.

    :param number metatileId: id of target metatile
    :param number layerType: the layer type